Fortunemela/alx-pre_course/0x01_git/README.md

-### This is a project on how to setup your git and github account
+# This is a project on how to set your git and github account
-### this is include creating a file directory on your computer named *alx-pre_course* and then moving it to your github account repository named *alx-pre_course.git*
+### This include creating a file directory on your computer named *alx-pre_course* and then moving it to your github account repository named *alx-pre_couse*